apexwaves/local-ssl/README.md

 #### Import SSL Cert
  - Chrome: settings->privacy&security->security->manage certificates navigate to manage certificates -> trusted root certificate authorities tab and import your new certificate
- - Android: Settings->Biometrics and Security->Other security settings->Install certificate from storage, install as CA certificate
+ - Android: Settings->Biometrics and Security->Other security settings->Install certificate from storage, install as CA certificate.

 #### 7
-#### Perform a chrome restart `chrome://restart` to test your new valid self signed SSL certificate
+#### Perform a chrome restart `chrome://restart` to test your new valid self signed SSL certificate.